a11ywatch/a11ywatch/README.md

 system for accessibility, performance, and other productivity improvements

+### Getting Started

+Check out [docs](https://github.com/A11yWatch/a11ywatch-docs) for instructions on how to get started.

 ### Development

 First time setup run `./bootstrap.sh`.
 If building the `ui` package pass in `-f development-ui` with the inital start command below.